dmwm/DAS/doc/sphinx/das_operations.rst

 DAS RPMs provide a set of tools for administration tasks.
 They are located at $DAS_ROOT/bin.

-- das_cacheclient is a CLI interface to DAS, it sends request to DAS cache server;
 - das_server is a DAS server init script;
 - das_cli is DAS stand-along CLI tool, it doesn't require neither cache or web DAS servers;
 - das_code_quality.sh is a bash script to check DAS code quality.
 It is based on pylint